Estimating Commonsense Plausibility through Semantic Shifts: Results and Analysis

 \textbf{Discriminative approaches may offer a more parameter-efficient pathway compared to generative methods.} Our experiments reveal that encoder-only models with millions of parameters like RoBERTa and CLIP-series models achieve comparable or even superior results to much larger decoder-only models (with billions of parameters) when combined with ComPaSS.
 This suggests that our discriminative method effectively leverages the semantic representation strengths of encoder models, which are generally more parameter-efficient than generative models.
 By focusing on representation-level semantics rather than token generation, ComPaSS aligns closely with the pre-training objectives of encoder models, maximizing their representation power.

-\textbf{The ability to discern semantic nuances in sentence representations is crucial for the performance of ComPaSS.} As shown in Table~\ref{tab:wo_cl}, experiments with different RoBERTa variants reveal that applying ComPaSS to vanilla RoBERTa, which has weaker representation capabilities, leads to performance degradation.
-However, incorporating contrastive learning significantly improves performance, with even unsupervised contrastive training yielding substantial gains.
-Contrastive pre-training enables even subtle plausibility distinctions to manifest as measurable shifts in embedding space, making it essential to the performance of ComPaSS.
+\textbf{The ability to discern semantic nuances in sentence representations is crucial for ComPaSS performance.} As shown in Table~\ref{tab:wo_cl}, experiments with different RoBERTa variants reveal that applying ComPaSS to vanilla RoBERTa leads to performance degradation due to its weaker representation capabilities.
+However, incorporating contrastive learning (even via unsupervised training) significantly improves performance by enabling subtle plausibility distinctions to manifest as measurable embedding space shifts.
+Crucially, ComPaSS does not require custom contrastive pre-training in practice.
+It directly leverages contrastively pre-trained SOTA embedding models, enabling continuous performance gains from evolving embedding techniques without task-specific fine-tuning or architectural modifications.